-Suitable for: Long hair, medium hair, heavy undercoat, short hair that constantly sheds.
+Suitable for: Long and medium hair, heavy undercoat

 There’s very little damage you can do to yourself or your dog with this tool – all you need to do is first try it out.

 The only issue with a deshedding blade for dogs is that it can sometimes pull on matted hair and tangles, so it's advisable to always bathe your dog, use a conditioner, and also have a slicker brush on hand to tackle those detangling missions.

 Using a blade (like this one from Safari) while deshedding a dog is another method that removes a lot of hair – similar to those deshedding tools with blades on I mentioned above – so I recommend to complete this job outside or in the garage if you can.
 It's messy.